mahendrapaipuri/ceems/website/docs/configuration/config-reference.md

 web: <web_client_config>

 # A list of labels that must be filtered before proxying
-# response back to the client.
+# the response back to the client.
 #
-# This is useful for Openstack and/or k8s case when clients should not
+# This is useful for OpenStack and/or k8s cases when clients should not
-# be able to retrieve compute node or hypervisor related information like
+# be able to retrieve compute node or hypervisor-related information like
 # node address, node name, etc.
 #
 # All the labels listed here will be filtered from the response before sending
 # it to the clients.
 #
-# IMPORTANT: Currently `filter_labels` is only supported for TSDB backend type.
+# IMPORTANT: Currently, `filter_labels` is only supported for the TSDB backend type.
 #
 filter_labels:
   [ - <string> ]